A-lone-Contributer/Batch-Downloader/README.md

 # Downloader
-Batch Download TuTNeFlix.com server files(video list)
+Batch Download videos posted on TuTNeFlix.com server

 # Usage
 Download the .py file.<br />
 Run the script. </br>
 Give the directory link without any quotes or any other character.</br>